DigiNode-Tools/DigiByte-DigiFacts-JSON/translation-guide.md

 ## Step 3.
 Setup your workspace to do the translation

-For this task I highly recommend installing the [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa) extension got Google Chrome.
-It formats the JSON nicely on the screen and makes it easier to read.
+For this task I highly recommend installing the [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa) extension for Google Chrome.
+It formats the JSON nicely in your brower window to make it easier to read.

 - In one browser window open the [English version of this DigiFacts](https://digifacts.digibyte.help/).
 This is what we will be translating from.
 - In a second brower window open ChatGPT.
 You want to use GPT-3.5 as it is much faster for this task.
-- In VS Code, open the digifacts-multilang.json from the repo
+- In VS Code, open the digifacts-multilang.json file from the repo.

 ## Step 4.
 Train ChatGPT on how to translate the DigiFacts